Esri/calcite-design-system/CONTRIBUTING.md

 ## Starting the demos

-First, clone the repo, install the NPM dependencies:
+First, clone the repo and then install the NPM dependencies:

 ```sh
 git clone git@github.com:Esri/calcite-design-system.git